tlugger/graphicsProject/README.md

 ### Tyler Lugger

-### This Project creates a scene in two different modes that allows navigation in first person view around a natural scene to find a ghost.
+#### This Project creates a scene in two different modes that allows navigation in first person view around a natural scene to find a ghost.

-#### The scene opens in a forested area in day mode.
+ The scene opens in a forested area in day mode.
 The camera is inside of a cabin in the middle of the forrest.
 The doors of the cabin can be opened using the 'o' key.
+The cabin contains transparent windows and a fireplace that extends through the roof.
+Outside of the cabin there is a light above the doors that will turn on in night mode to light the entrance of the cabin.
+Firewood is stacked outside of the cabin.
 A ghost is placed randomly within the world, either out in the open or partially within a tree (it is a ghost after all).
 Use the arrow keys to navigate around the world and find the ghost.
 When you are close enough to the ghost, a message will display at the top left of the window telling you that you won the hunt.
 Use the 'd' key to switch to night mode for a more challenging ghost hunt.
 Use the 'c' key to move the camera directly to the same position of the ghost.

 #### The two unique modes for this scene are: